tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 ![Reservation flow](/img/posts/events-restaurant/processFlowReservation.png)

-Each day, when the day begins, the receptionist needs to assign the final tables to the customers.
+At the start of each day, the receptionist needs to assign the final tables to the customers.
 Since they aren't likely to change any more this can now safely be done.
 This is again one of the restaurant's policies: "When the day starts, then the receptionist must assign tables".
 The definitive assignments read model is updated.
 This will allow the receptionist to be able to quickly assign the customers to their assigned tables.

 The receptionist policy thus contains the following rules: